nfriedly/space-jump/README.md

 ==========

 Space-themed game along the lines of doodle jump.
-Not-very-accurate physics, but fun to play (or at least it will be when I'm done.)
+Not-very-accurate physics, but fun to play (or at least it should be when I'm done.)

+Try it out at http://nfriedly.github.io/space-jump/dist/

 MIT License